-FBA Storage Update: ASIN-Level restock limits are gone
+FBA Storage Update: Amazon ASIN inventory limits are gone

-Effective April 22, 2021, FBA products will no longer be subject to ASIN-level quantity limits.
-Instead, restock limits will be set at the storage-type level.
+Effective April 22, 2021, Amazon FBA products are no longer subject to ASIN-level inventory limits.
+Instead, restock limits are introduced.

 Restock limits are set per storage type, based on your past and forecasted sales, allowing to allocate these limits across your ASINs.
 Amazon Storage limits are applicable for four storage main types: Standard-size, Oversize, Clothing, Footwear.